Modules - Inpeco

 The transportation system consists in standard modules that can be organized to meet the specific needs and various layouts of the labs.
 Many solutions are available (U-turn T-Turn, Vertical transportation) to create highly customized systems, to match with specific lab purposes (sample workflow optimization, working area organization, etc.)

-The Vertical Transportation Module (VTM) - a very advanced module - allows to connect two different automation systems located on different floors in a building.
+The Vertical Transportation Module (VTM) connects two different automation systems located on different floors in a building.
 This module automatically, safely and rapidly transports the tubes from system to system (for example from the Acceptance room to the Corelab, or from the general lab system to a dedicated specialty room).
+[Video]

 Depending on the specific needs of the lab, multiple and various tube input modalities are available: IOM (versatile Input/Output Module for loading, sorting and unloading tubes, STAT-dedicated input, unloading of non-conforming tubes, etc.), RIM (Rack Input Module), and BIM (Bulk Input Module) that supports various 3rd party Pneumatic Transport systems (Tempus600 and Sumetzberger systems) and several different conveyor belts.

 The Centrifuge Module automates centrifugation processing, with the possibility of easily setting all operating parameters (speed, time, temperature, batch size).
 The module weighs all sample tubes before centrifugation, allowing to selectively detect tubes containing insufficient sample.